CIBC Aeroplan Visa Infinite Privilege vs. TD Aeroplan Visa Infinite Privilege

 Lowest annual fee: tie

 Both banks charge a whopping $599 per year for the privilege of keeping this card in your wallet.
 That said, they also give you the opportunity to get a partial rebate every year.
-If you have a TD All-Inclusive Banking Plan or a CIBC Smart Plus Account, you’ll get a $139 annual fee rebate towards your Aeroplan VIP card.
+If you have a TD All-Inclusive Banking Plan or a CIBC Smart Account, you'll get a $139 annual fee rebate towards your Aeroplan VIP card.

 Lowest eligibility requirements: tie